daos-stack/daos/docs/admin/administration.md

 along with the server rank (target-health command).
 The same device health information is displayed with both command options.
 Additionally, vendor-specific SMART stats are displayed, currently for Intel devices only.
-Note: A reasonable timed workload > 60 min must be running for the SMART stats to register (Raw values are 65535).
+Note: A reasonable timed workload > 60 min must be ran for the SMART stats to register (Raw values are 65535).
 Media wear percentage can be calculated by dividing by 1024 to find the percentage of the maximum rated cycles.
 ```bash
 $ dmg -l boro-11 storage query device-health --uuid=5bd91603-d3c7-4fb7-9a71-76bc25690c19